pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

 **NOTE:** at the moment this will **only** work on machines with a [Debian](https://www.debian.org/) based distribution. such as [Ubuntu](https://ubuntu.com/), [Linux Mint](https://linuxmint.com/), etc.

+## The problem

+To provide its full functionality, the `pdf2htmlEX` sources make direct use of source code and unexposed methods from both the Poppler and FontForge projects.
+Unfortunately the source code in the Poppler and FontForge projects that the `pdf2htmlEX` uses changes regularly.

+This means that the `pdf2htmlEX` souce code *must* be updated regularly to match *specific releases* of both Poppler and FontForge.

+Unfortunately, the installed versions of both Poppler and FontForge in most Linux distributions, lag the official releases of both of these projects.
+Even worse few distributions install the same versions.

+This means that it is nearly impossible for the `pdf2htmlEX` 'predict' which version of Poppler or FontForge will be installed on a given user's machine.

+## Our solution

+While we *could* keep multiple versions of the `pdf2htmlEX` source code, each version matched to a particular distribution's installed versions of Poppler and FontForge, this would be a logistic and testing 'nightmare'.

+Instead, when building `pdf2htmlEX`, we download specific versions of both the Poppler and FontForge sources (usually the most recent), and then compile *static* versions of the Poppler and FontForge libraries which are then *statically* linked into the `pdf2htmlEX` binary.

+This means that the `pdf2htmlEX` binary is completely independent of any locally installed versions of either Poppler or FontForge.

+However, to get the matched versions of Poppler and FontForge and then compile them statically, *our* build process becomes much more complex than a "simple", `configure, make, make install` cycle.

+Hence this directory has a large number of bash scripts each of which automate one simple step in the overall our build process.

 ## The gory details ...